codewithsom/OutPatientAppointmentAPI/README.md

 Before you begin, ensure you have met the following requirements:

-- Node.js (v14.17.6 or higher) installed.
+- Node.js (LATEST_VERSION) installed.
-- MongoDB server (v4.4.6 or higher) running or a valid MongoDB connection URI.
+- MongoDB server (LATEST_VERSION) running or a valid MongoDB connection URI.
 - Postman or a similar tool for testing API endpoints.
+- Visual Studio Code (VS Code) for development.

 ### Installation